Biosecurity & Antarctic photography

 However, bringing a monopod may be a good idea, particularly if you know you’ll be doing a lot of wildlife photography.
 Many people complain of tired arms when using telephoto lenses for long periods and a good monopod will alleviate this problem instantly.
 Monopods are also great when photographing sea birds from the ship's deck as they can be moved around easily.

-If you do decide to bring a tripod or monopod this must be scrubbed, cleaned and disinfected at the same time as your boots as part of the biosecurity when returning from a landing.
+If you do decide to bring a tripod or monopod this must be thoroughly scrubbed, cleaned and disinfected at the same time as your boots as part of the biosecurity when returning from a landing in Antarctica.

 What extra gear will I need?